Candloid/candloid.github.io/README.md

 # Professional Experience
 ## [NouvLR](https://www.nouvlr.com/en/)
-###	Coordinator of tests and tryouts for GTT SCADA System	*Montreal, QC, Mar 2020 – Now*
+###	Testing and Comissioning Coordinator for GTT SCADA System	*Montreal, QC, Mar 2020 – Now*
+-	Evaluated the validity of the suppliers’ offers and recommended the most favorable.
 -	Maintained GTT SCADA system’s requirements to the project’s standards.
--	Evaluated the validity of the suppliers’ offers and recommended the most favorable.
--	Validated the testing and commissioning procedures.
+-	Validate and supervise the testing and commissioning procedures.
+- Witness and report the testing activities across different stake holders.

 ## [SSENSE](https://www.ssense.com/)
 ### Software Developer	*Montreal, Quebec, Sep 2019 – Dec 2019*